Table of Contents

-I’m in no way trying to bypass anyone’s experience (particularly for BIPOC individuals) but rather, I’m really freakin' tired of privileged white folks weaponizing a single non-dominant identity to be relatable while only doing performative work.
+I’m in no way trying to bypass anyone’s experience (particularly for BIPOC individuals) but instead, I’m really freakin' tired of privileged white folks weaponizing a single non-dominant identity to be relatable while only doing performative work.

-We need to stop assuming that just because someone holds a marginalized identity that they can automatically be trusted, or worse yet, that they're not using any extractive business practices.
+We need to stop assuming that just because someone holds a marginalized identity they can automatically be trusted, or worse yet, that they're not using any extractive business practices.

 Our businesses are tools for liberation, but only if we choose to use them as such.
 We can't pick and choose based on what's convenient for us at the moment or what keeps us comfortable.

 Especially as consumers (aka our clients) expect more of us.

 With racial justice, as this Harvard Business Review article shares, consumer perceptions of our brand’s actions can impact both the perception of authenticity and loyalty.
 Words of acknowledgment will only get you so far, increasingly consumers want to see brands doing advocacy work.

 The 2021 Trust Barometer Report from Edelman found that on a worldwide scale, we’ve reached a state of information bankruptcy.
 This research shared that business is seen as the only institution that’s both ethical and competent and that businesses are expected to take the lead in dealing with societal issues.